fac20/week4_team_eijo/README.md

 ### To view project
 1. Clone this repo
-2. Install dependencies using `npm install`
+2. Install dependencies using `npm install` (optional: to view tests)
 3. Start the server with `node server.js`
 4. Start posting